Gadira petraula

 Gadira petraula is a species of moth in the family Crambidae.
 This species is endemic to New Zealand and is only found in mid Canterbury.
 G. petraula inhabits coastal, montane and low alpine rock sites.
 The larvae live in rock crevices in a silk shelter from which they emerge to feed.
 Their host plants are moss or lichens.
 The adult female is flightless and the male is on the wing in March.
 This species is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.
 The 2010 and 2011 Christchurch earthquakes destroyed much of this species preferred habitat.
 Rock climbers cleaning rocks of the larval host plants are also a threat to the survival of this species.

 Taxonomy

-This species was first described by Edward Meyrick in 1882 using specimens he collected on the Lyttleton Hills and named Scenoploca petraula.
+This species was first described by Edward Meyrick in 1882 using specimens he collected on the Lyttelton Hills and named Scenoploca petraula.
 In 1883 Meyrick gave a much more detailed description of the species.
 George Hudson discussed and illustrated this species under that same name in his 1928 publication The Butterflies and Moths of New Zealand.
 In 1973 David Edward Gaskin placed this species within the genus Gadira.
 The lectotype specimen is held at the Natural History Museum, London.